HISTORY OF

 2023

-Indian Key Warehouse Ruins:
+Indian Key Warehouse Ruins: Today/Current

 Just a 25-minute paddle from Robbie’s Marina is Indian Key Historic State Park.
 Visiting the island is like stepping back to a time when Indian Key was home to a thriving wrecking village of more than 100 people.
 Ruins of the former community are still visible, including the remnants pictured here of two three-story warehouses that were once the island’s largest structures.